sigdba/sig-shared-sceptre/templates/EcsWebService/readme.md

 - `efs_volumes` (List of [EfsVolumeModel](#EfsVolumeModel)) - Set of EFS volumes to make available to containers within this service.
   - To make an EFS volume available to a container you must define it in the `efs_volumes` setting and define an entry in the `mount_points` setting within the container object.

+- `host_volumes` (List of [HostVolumeModel](#HostVolumeModel)) - Set of directories on the host server to make available to containers within this service.
+  - **Important:** You almost always will want to use `efs_volumes` instead.
+  - To make an EFS volume available to a container you must define it in the `host_volumes` setting and define an entry in the `mount_points` setting within the container object.

 - `placement_strategies` (List of [PlacementStrategyModel](#PlacementStrategyModel)) - Defines the set of placement strategies for service tasks.
   - **Default:** `[{'field': 'memory', 'type': 'binpack'}]`